 Student Advisory Groups

-Students cannot – and should not – be expected to speak for others.
-But by bringing together a group of diverse students, Student Advisors can still support valuable dialogue, help staff identify common issues, and plan future initiatives.
+Bringing together a group of diverse students, Student Advisors can support valuable dialogue, help staff identify common issues, and plan future initiatives at Deakin University.

-Building off the 2022 pilot year, the Office of the Dean of Students supports any Areas and Schools towards the creation of student partnership groups, called Student Advisory Groups.
-While some areas may already have similar groups, by streamlining practice and setting whole-of-institution principles we can encourage greater diversity among student participants and ensure processes, support, and feedback channels are linked.
-Student partners in this model will also gain recognition for their leadership through a central award program.
-Student Advisory Groups are also distinct from typical student representative councils as they actively engage and partner with equity-student cohorts.
+Equity-First, Students as Partners supports any Areas and Schools towards the creation of student partnership groups, called Student Advisory Groups.
+While some areas may already have similar groups, by streamlining practice and setting whole-of-institution principles we can encourage greater diversity among student participants and ensure processes, support, and linked feedback channels.
+Student Advisory Groups are distinct from typical student representative councils as they actively engage and partner with equity-student cohorts.

 Overview